-Title: A community clubhouse for Harlesdon Town Garden
+Title: A community clubhouse for Harlesden Town Garden

-Name of fabricator: Friends of Harlesdon Town Garden
+Name of fabricator: Friends of Harlesden Town Garden

 Architects and contractors: Storp Weber Architects, the Bartlett School of Architecture, Lafarge, F.H.
 Brundle, Lathams

 Hot dip galvanized by: Joseph Ash Medway

 End client: Friends of Harlesden Town Garden

 Size and amount of steel: 72 sheets of steel

 In 2013, an open space and playground for the local community in Harlesden had become an area that was uninviting and known for anti-social behaviour.
 A community consultation was held to see how to improve the land.
 As a result, an organisation called the Friends of Harlesden Town Garden (FHTG) was created (in partnership with Crisis Brent and Brent Council) to improve the parkland with a new play area for children, a green lawn and wildflower area, a multi-use games area and raised bed allotments.
 As part of the project, FHTG also wanted to build a community Clubhouse.
 A number of volunteers, businesses, charities and educational facilities – including Joseph Ash Medway, Storp Weber Architects, the Bartlett School of Architecture, Lafarge, F.H.
 Brundle, and Lathams – stepped in to help with construction and funding.